 b) is not, or would not be, likely to have an effect that is harmful to human beings; and

 c) is not, or would not be, likely to have an unintended effect that is harmful to animals, plants or things or to the environment.

-To satisfy the section 5A criteria, the APVMA considers chemistry and manufacture, toxicology (including poison scheduling), residues, worker health and safety, environment and target safety.
+To satisfy the section 5A criteria, the APVMA considers chemistry and manufacture, health (including worker health and safety and poisons scheduling), residues, environment and target safety.